Adaptive Plane Reformatting for 4D Flow MRI using Deep Reinforcement Learning: Methods

 with,

-where $\vec{V}_{\tau}$ represents the velocity vector at timeframe $\tau$ for the spatial location $\vec{r}$, $\nabla \cdot$ is the divergence operation on each spatial location $\vec{r}$, and std() and max() represent the standard deviation along the time dimension and the maximum across all spatial dimensions, respectively.
-Essentially, we multiplied the velocity with values close to 1 where the standard deviation of the divergence was low (mass conservation), and values close to 0 where the standard deviation of the divergence was high (background noise).
+where $\vec{V}_{\tau}$ represents the velocity vector at timeframe $\tau$ for the spatial location $\vec{r}$, $\nabla \cdot$ is the divergence operation in each spatial location $\vec{r}$, std() represents the standard deviation along the time dimension, and max() the maximum across all spatial dimensions.
+In simple terms, we multiplied the velocity by values close to 1 where the standard deviation of the divergence was low (mass conservation) and by values close to 0 where the standard deviation of the divergence was high (background noise).

-Finally, to increase homogeneity between different 3D PC-MRA scans we performed Contrast Limited Adaptive Histogram Equalization (CLAHE) on the result of equation \eqref{eq:2}.
+Finally, to increase homogeneity between different 3D PC-MRA scans, we performed Contrast Limited Adaptive Histogram Equalization (CLAHE) on the result of equation \eqref{eq:2}.
 Unlike standard histogram equalization, CLAHE avoids noise amplification.
-It works with two parameters, contextual region size, and clipping limit.
-For our 4D Flow MRI datasets we chose a contextual region of one-sixth of the original image size and a clipping limit of 1\% \cite{pizer_adaptive_1987}.
+It works with two parameters: contextual region size and clipping limit.
+For our 4D flow MRI datasets, we chose a contextual region of one sixth of the original image size and a clipping limit of $10^{-4}$ \citep{pizer_adaptive_1987}.\\

-\textbf{Systolic velocities:} To provide more information to the agent, we extracted velocities at peak systole using a threshold on the 3D PC-MRA image, ensuring peak timeframe evaluation only in vessel regions.
+\textbf{Systolic velocities.} To provide more information to the agent, we extracted velocities at peak systole.
+We applied a threshold to the 3D PC-MRA image, ensuring the evaluation of the peak timeframe only in the regions of the vessels.

 To decrease variability due to different resolutions, we scaled all data sets to an isotropic resolution of 2x2x2 mm$^3$ using trilinear interpolation.
-Following the reformatting process, this scaling was then reversed before flow computation.
+Following the reformatting process, this scaling was then reversed before the flow computation.